 Yet Another Pomodoro App which is a very brilliant implementation of the Pomodoro Technique.
 In many ways, it’s quite similar to Focus 10; simple.
 A timer that counts down 25 minutes and keeps track of the number of Pomodoro sessions sits on the top right corner.
 It draws over other apps so that it is always on the top of the screen.

 I really enjoy YAPA because its UI is non-existent and you can drag it around.
 You can choose the light or the dark theme and change the opacity to make it barely visible.
 YAPA is free and open-source.

 3. Focus Booster

-Best for: People looking for cross-platform Pomodoro timer which records your sessions and tracks your productivity.
+Best for: People looking for a cross-platform Pomodoro timer that records your sessions and tracks your productivity.

 The app also has a dark theme and you can minimize it while keeping just the timer on the screen.
 Your timesheet is updated every time you finish a Pomodoro and the report is generated once it gets significant data.
 Focus Booster is best for people who want to track their activities and generate insightful data.
 Focus Booster is a paid app with a 30-days free trial.

 4. Focus Journal